-Name Position Appointment Date Status Michael Boyd Executive Chair 4 April 2006 Non-Independent Michael Chan Non-Executive Director 27 March 2017 Independent Brian Renwick Non-Executive Director 1 July 2009 Independent Nicholas Harper Executive Director 2 September 2020 Non-Independent
+Name Position Appointment Date Status Michael Boyd Non-Executive Chair 4 April 2006 Non-Independent Brian Renwick Non-Executive Director 1 July 2009 Independent Nicholas Harper Non-Executive Director 2 September 2020 Non-Independent

-The Board considers that Mr Chan and Mr Renwick are free from any business or any other relationship that could materially interfere with, or reasonably be perceived to interfere with, the exercise of their unfettered and independent judgement and is able to fulfil the role of independent director for the purpose of the Recommendations.
+The Board considers that Mr Renwick are free from any business or any other relationship that could materially interfere with, or reasonably be perceived to interfere with, the exercise of their unfettered and independent judgement and is able to fulfil the role of independent director for the purpose of the Recommendations.

-Mr Boyd holds the position of Executive Chair and is a substantial shareholder of the Company, and as such is not considered by the Board to be independent.
+Mr Boyd is a substantial shareholder of the Company and was an Executive Director within the last 3 years and as such is not considered by the Board to be independent.

-Mr Harper moved to an Executive position within the Company on 11 October 2021, and as such is not considered by the Board to be independent.
+Mr Harper was an Executive Director within the last 3 years and as such is not considered by the Board to be independent.